pgilstru/chess/notes.md

 6. [x] Iteratively write a test for each of your Data Access interface methods along with the backing MySQL code.
 7. [x] Ensure that all provided pass off tests work properly, including the DatabaseTests added for this assignment, and the StandardAPITests from the previous assignment.

+* Go back and add more test cases for sql stuff?

 # References:

 ## Phase 3: